YouCantTouchThis/AlexaQuizbowl/README.md

 # AlexaQuizbowl
-This repository is for the source code for the alexa skill Scholastic Bowl
+This repository is for the source code for the alexa skill, Scholastic Bowl